 Green Events

-If all this has piqued your curiosity, The World Bog Series is just one of a host of bizarre sporting events that take place in Llanwrtyd Wells.
+If all this has piqued your curiosity, The World Bog Series is just one of a host of bizarre sporting events that take place in Llanwrtyd.
 These include mountain bike chariot races, wobbly real-ale bike rides and the self-explanatory Man vs Horse marathon.
 To find out more about these alternative sporting experiences, check out the Green Events website.

-Image of a person riding a bicycle through a bog.
+person riding a bicycle through a bog.

-World Alternative Games, Llanwrtyd Wells in Mid Wales
+World Alternative Games, Llanwrtyd in Mid Wales

 Related stories